 The Colorado Supreme Court decision in Manassa v.
 Ruff, 235 P.3d 1051 (Colo.
-2010), decisively stands for the proposition that the same standards of ethics, objectivity, and due process that apply to judges do not apply to quasi-judicial decision-makers.
-It is true that the Supreme Court discussed a case involving judicial recusal in its Manassa decision, Caperton v.
+2010), decisively stands for the proposition that the same standards of ethics, objectivity, and due process that apply to judges do not apply to quasijudicial decision-makers.
+It is true that the Supreme Court discussed a case involving judicial recusal in its Manassa decision, indeed a case addressing the prejudicial effects of excessive campaign contributions, Caperton v.
 A.T.
 Massey Coal Co., Inc., 556 U.S. 868 (2009).
-But the Manassa case dealt solely with the objectivity of an unelected "independent medical examiner" in the context of deciding a worker's compensation claim.
+But campaign contributions were not at issue in Manassa, and the case dealt solely with the objectivity of an unelected "independent medical examiner" in the context of deciding a worker's compensation claim.
 No appellate court in Colorado has ever applied the reasoning of Caperton to the decisions made by an elected member of a city council or board of county commissioners, nor has a Colorado court ever invalidated a quasi-judicial decision by a local governing body on the theory that a political contribution of whatever size or scale tainted the decision.

-Indeed, in preparing for this brief, CML reviewed all of the prior briefing of the parties to this case at the trial court level.
-To date, the Plaintiffs have not yet produced any appellate court decision anywhere in the United States applying the reasoning in Caperton to evaluate, let alone invalidate, any decision of any type made by a local elected body such as a city council or board of county commissioners.
-Remarkably, plaintiffs have not yet cited any precedent in which a campaign contribution of any size required the recusal of a local elected official.
-Certainly, the trial court likewise cited no such precedent in its order granting the
+In their Opening Brief, the Plaintiffs did not produce any appellate court decision anywhere in the United States applying the reasoning in Caperton to invalidate any decision of any type made by a local elected body such as a city council or board of county commissioners.
+Remarkably, plaintiffs have not yet cited any precedent in which a campaign contribution of any size required the recusal of a local elected official, other than the earlier decision in the Stroh Quarry case in the Larimer County District Court.